 If you don't have an existing database for testing, then let's just generate some synthetic database in the data directory ("PGDATA") located at

 /var/lib/dblab/data.
-A simple way of doing it is to use PostgreSQL standard benchmarking tool,
+A simple way of doing this is to use PostgreSQL standard benchmarking tool,

 pgbench.
 With scale factor

 -s 100, the database size will be ~1.4 GiB; feel free to adjust the scale factor value according to your needs.